Anshi26-ver/Data-Analysis-Dashboard/README.md

 # McDonald’s-Sales-Analysis (Interactive Report using Power BI)
 ## Project Objective
-The report will focus on key metrics such as sales data by product, category, sub-category, region, state, and customer.
-It aims to provide insights into which products, regions, states, and customers are driving the highest sales and profit.
-This will enable the boss to identify the best-performing areas and focus on the right parameters for improved decision-making.
+The Power BI project aims to create a sales analysis report that highlights key metrics like sales by product, category, region, state, and customer.
+It will help identify top-performing areas, allowing the boss to focus on the most impactful sales factors.